End User Subscription Agreement for U.S. Government Customers

 1.4 “Customer Data” means all data or information submitted by or on behalf of Customer to the Products.

-1.5 “Deployment Services” means the deployment services for the Products provided by Zscaler to Customer, as further described in the Product Sheets.
+1.5 “Deployment Services” means the deployment services for the Products provided by Zscaler to Customer.

-1.6 “Documentation” means the documentation and usage guides for the Products, as updated from time to time by Zscaler.
+1.6 “Documentation” means the documentation and usage guidelines for the Products, as updated from time to time by Zscaler.

 1.7 “Fees” means any fees paid or to be paid for Products under an Order.